 ALEX VENDLER D.P.

-Here we are at paragraph 3!
-In “rangefinder” mode, Parallax camera users will be able to enter the offset distances between the mounted iPhone camera lens and the main lens (“taking lens”) of your film camera.
-These values can be entered when creating a custom camera or added later using the swipe to edit function.
-Use a ruler and measure the horizontal and vertical distance between the iPhone’s medium lens and the center of the lens of your film camera (taking lens) in centimeters.
-If your taking lens is below the iPhone, the vertical input will be a negative value.
-When viewed from the back, a distance to the right of the film camera’s lens is a positive value and to the left is a negative value.
+2. Use a ruler to measure the horizontal and vertical distance between the iPhone’s medium lens and the center of the taking lens in centimeters.
+If the taking lens is below the iPhone, the vertical input will be a negative value.
+When viewed from the back, an offset distance to the right of the film camera’s lens is a positive value and to the left is a negative value.
 For the “Z” value, measure the distance from the film camera lens’s entrance pulpil and the iPhone lens.
-A rule of thumb puts that point 1/4 of the way back from the front of the lens but you’ll have to test if you need it dead accurate.
-A typical set of values for an iPhone mounted with its lens above and to the right of a common 50mm prime lens might be: “Vertical=-9cm, Horizontal=6.5cm, “Z”=10cm”.
-You may need to adjust these values a bit to account for errors in your mount system or other inconsistencies in the setup, but you'll be surprised how close you get and how much better you can frame things.
-As a bonus feature you can use the live distance info to set focus.
-It’s accurate to 5 meters and reads “infinity” after that.
-For bellows cameras you may have to have a separate camera in the list that has a larger “z” value for close focus situations.
-“Image Junky” will hopefully offer some iPhone mounts in the future that will help parallax camera users mount their iPhones to an array of different camera creations old and new.
+A rule of thumb puts that point at the front element of the taking lens but you’ll have to test if you need it dead accurate.
+A typical set of values for an iPhone mounted with its lens above and to the right of a common 50mm prime lens might be: “Vertical: -9cm, Horizontal: 6.5cm, “Z”: 10cm”.
+You may need to adjust these values a bit to account for errors in your mount system or other inconsistencies in the setup but you'll be close.

 Thanks for being a part of this project and I hope it makes cinematography and photography even more fun.